The Rise of System Complexity

 With OpenSignals, the aim is to bring simplicity and significance back into the world of monitoring, observability, controllability, and management.
 The basic idea is pretty simple, as are many useful innovations: see, perceive, model, and reason about the computing world of microservices, much like how humans do so within societies and cultures consisting of multiple agents of offered services.

-At the heart of all human (and animal) communication and cooperation we find signals and inferred states.
+We find signals and inferred states at the heart of all human (and animal) communication and cooperation.
 Signals are emitted or received.
-Signals are indicative of operations or outcomes – signs and traces of the past and the sliver of the present.
-Signals are used to influence others and overtime to infer the state of others as well as ourselves on reflection.
+Signals indicate operations or outcomes – signs and traces of the past and the sliver of the present.
+Signals are used to influence others and, over time to infer the state of others and ourselves on reflection.
 A signal is a direct and meaningful unit of information within a (social) context, much like an emoji.
 It is not a message that needs to be introspected in part and then interpreted.
-In any interaction, humans are emitting and receiving signals via body language and vocalization, as well as what is physically passed and contextually communicated.
+Humans emit and receive signals via body language and vocalization in any interaction and what is physically passed and contextually communicated.
 This signal processing and transmission are paramount to effective cooperation and coordination.
 But the signals are just a means to an end, and that end is the assessment of ourselves and others – state inference.

 When it comes to monitoring environments, the focus and frame of reference should always be about the status of operation of a service from the perspective of each other service that interacts with that service.
-An assessment of service quality should not be based on what a service itself tells us by way of published metrics – this misses the point that no service exists in isolation anymore within a network of high interconnectivity.
-Instead, an assessment should reflect how other services perceive a service by way of signals and the inference to a state, that can be different depending on the sensitivity to signals that each service might have.
-Sensitivity manifests in the different weighting of signals and the rate of decay of past memories each service is configured for.
+An assessment of service quality should not be based on what a service tells us by way of published metrics – this misses the point that no service exists in isolation anymore within a network of high interconnectivity.
+Instead, an assessment should reflect how other services perceive a service through signals and the inference to a state, which can differ depending on the sensitivity to each service’s signals.
+Sensitivity manifests in the different weighting of signals and the decay rate of memories each service is configured for.